swfischer/Kinetis-L-FreeRTOS-GCC/README.md

 * a task which supports the use of the LED in a number of different modes (ledTask.c/h)
 * a console task and supporting files to implement an interactive console which contains a number of commands to interact with the hardware.
 Type "help" at the console prompt, "yes?", for a list of commands.

+In ./usb/*:

+* ported the Freescale CDC USB driver to the framework
+* trying to clean it up and make more sensible/usable

 # Contact